frontenddogma/web-development-glossary/manuscript/o.md

 : In mathematics, the object of a mathematical operation, i.e., the object or quantity that is operated on.
 In “3 + 6”, “3” and “6” are operands, while “+” is an (addition) operator.&nbsp;[†](#w-operand)

 Operating System
-: System software that manages computer hardware, software resources, and provides common services for computer programs.
-For hardware functions such as input and output and memory allocation, the operating system acts as an intermediary between programs and the computer hardware, although the application code is usually executed directly by the hardware and frequently makes system calls to an OS function or is interrupted by it.
+: System software that manages computer hardware and software resources and that provides services for computer programs.
+For hardware functions such as input and output and memory allocation, the operating system acts as an intermediary between programs and the computer hardware, although application code is usually executed directly by the hardware and frequently makes system calls to an OS function, or is interrupted by it.
 Operating systems are found on many devices that contain a computer—from cellular phones and video game consoles to web servers and supercomputers.&nbsp;[†](#w-os)

 Operator
 : In mathematics, a mapping that acts on elements of a space to produce elements of another space (possibly the same space, sometimes required to be the same space).
 An operator is also used for denoting the symbol of a mathematical operation, which is related with the meaning of “operator” in computer programming.&nbsp;[†](#w-operator-math)